Insights and Analysis

 We have collected and thoroughly summarized data from AppMagic, providing us with valuable comprehensions into the marketing of Hyper-Casual games.
 As mentioned earlier, there are fluctuations in the Hyper-Casual market, and the reasons for these will be analyzed in the next series.

-This chart shows total downloads over several quarters, peaking at 67 billion in Q1-2023 due to a phenomenon like COVID-19.
-Afterward, downloads stabilized around 3-4 billion.
-Such events can distort trends and lead to misconceptions about user engagement and market dynamics.
+This chart shows total downloads over several quarters, peaking at 4.2 billion in Q1 and Q2 of 2022 after the effects of phenomena like COVID-19.
+Afterward, downloads stabilized around 3-4 billion, with most quarters recording figures close to the average of 3.76 million.
+Only a few quarters showed slightly higher peaks around 4.2 million or lower dips around 3.2 million.
+Such events can distort trends and lead to misconceptions about user engagement and market dynamics, which will be analyzed more closely below.

 Downloads- Q2-2023 to Q2-2024